-Wayne’s antepenultimate Western, it is a conventional McLaglen flick enlivened by some excellent performances by a host of character actors from Marie Windsor (ex-leading lady of many an RKO B picture), Hank Worden reprising his ‘Stationmaster Elwood’ role from Chisum, Denver Pyle as ‘Denver’, Royal Dano as a hostile Scot, Harry Carey Jr. as the sheriff’s factotum, ex-child actor Jackie Coogan (who worked with Chaplin on The Kid) brilliant as the town drunk and James Nusser, the town drunk from Gunsmoke, as the doctor.
+John Wayne’s antepenultimate Western, Cahill is a conventional McLaglen flick enlivened by some excellent performances by a host of character actors from Marie Windsor (ex-leading lady of many an RKO B-picture), Hank Worden reprising his ‘Stationmaster Elwood’ role from Chisum, Denver Pyle as ‘Denver’, Royal Dano as a hostile Scot, Harry Carey Jr. as the sheriff’s factotum, ex-child actor Jackie Coogan (who worked with Chaplin on The Kid) brilliant as the town drunk and James Nusser, the town drunk from Gunsmoke, as the doctor.
 They all have small parts but are terrifically good.
 Above all we have the excellent Neville Brand as Chief Lightfoot the tracker and George Kennedy as a splendid villain.

 .The two boys, the sons whom Marshal Cahill has neglected and who try to get their father’s attention by robbing a bank (that would get his attention), perform really well.
 Gary Grimes, star of Summer of ’42, is the elder, who gets them into all the trouble, and Clay O’Brien, the pint-sized kid from The Cowboys, is outstanding as the little one.
 He had such a malleable face and the look of sheer horror whenever Kennedy threatened him is hilarious.
 O’Brien went on to be a six-foot rodeo star.